migmolrod/browser-dashboard-pwa/docs/docs/requirements/non-functional/deployment.md

 **Acceptance criteria:**

-- Deploy to staging on merge to develop branch
+- Deploy to staging on merge to the `develop` branch
-- Deploy to production on merge to main branch
+- Deploy to production on merge to the `master` branch
 - Automated smoke tests post-deployment
-- Rollback capability (revert to previous version)
+- Rollback capability (revert to a previous version)
 - Zero-downtime deployments (blue-green or rolling)
 - Deployment notifications (Slack, email)